swarbler/bestof/tech/devices.md

 - **matte:** TCL 50 NXTPaper 5G *(NXTPaper 3.0)*
 - **repairable:** Fairphone 5 *(8 y/o OS updates)*

+> HMD also makes very repairable phones, but focus on the midrange segment at the time of writing.
+The HMD Skyline is a solid option with an easily removeable back with just a single screw and is the first phone to support Qi2!

 ##### Foldables

 - **clamshell-style**
-	- **cheaper:** Razr 40
+	- **cheaper:** Razr 50
-	- **standard:** Galaxy Flip 6 / Razr 40 Ultra
+	- **standard:** Galaxy Flip 6 / Razr 50 Ultra
-		- *Galaxy Flip has better build quality, Razr has a larger cover screen*
+		- *Galaxy Flip is more refined, Razr has a larger cover screen*
 - **book-style:** Oppo Find N5

 >The Xiaomi Mix Flip is also a solid clamshell-style foldable with a large cover screen and decent cameras.
 However, it does NOT have an IP rating!
+Despite this, it is an impressive first attempt by Xiaomi.

 > The OnePlus Open is based on the predecessor of the Find N5, the Find N3.
 It's a bit older but still a great foldable if the Oppo is not available in your region.
 >